oracle-livelabs/database/db-19c-fundamentals/intro/intro-manageability.md

 # Introduction

-This section of the workshop highlights Online table move.
-Online Table Move is an Oracle 12.2 release that goes widely unused.

-The benefits of using Oracle online table move include:
+Welcome to the Manageability section of the workshop, where we will explore Online Table Move.
+As a database administrator, you understand the importance of maintaining your database to ensure optimal performance and efficiency.
+However, traditional methods of moving tables can be time-consuming and often require significant downtime, causing disruptions to user access.
+That's where Online Table Move comes in.
+In this section, we will discuss the numerous benefits of Online Table Move, including minimal downtime, improved performance, simplified storage management, efficient space management, and reduced storage costs.

+## About the Manageability New Features section

+In this section of the workshop, we will focus on Online Table Move, a powerful yet often overlooked feature of Oracle 12.2.
+Online Table Move provides numerous benefits for Oracle database administrators, including:

-Minimal downtime: With Oracle online table move, you can continue to access the table while the move operation is underway.
-This can minimize the downtime required for maintenance tasks.
+* Minimal Downtime: By using Online Table Move, you can continue to access a table while it is being moved, minimizing downtime required for maintenance tasks.

-Improved performance: Moving a table to a new tablespace can improve performance by allowing the DBA to store the table in a location that is optimized for the specific workload of the table.
+* Improved Performance: Moving a table to a new tablespace can improve performance by optimizing the location of the table to the specific workload it supports.

-Simplified storage management: Oracle online table move allows the DBA to move tables between tablespaces without having to export and import the data, which simplifies storage management.
+* Simplified Storage Management: Online Table Move allows you to move tables between tablespaces without exporting and importing data, streamlining storage management.

-Space management: Moving tables between tablespaces enables you to balance the space in your database.
+* Efficient Space Management: By moving tables between tablespaces, you can balance space in your database, ensuring optimal performance and storage capacity.

-Reduced storage costs: By moving a table to a compressed tablespace, storage costs can be reduced as the table uses less disk space.
+* Reduced Storage Costs: Moving a table to a compressed tablespace can decrease storage costs by using less disk space.

-Overall, Oracle online table move is a useful feature for Oracle DBAs who need to perform table maintenance tasks without disrupting user access or incurring lengthy downtime.
+Overall, Oracle Online Table Move is a valuable tool for Oracle DBAs seeking to conduct table maintenance tasks without disrupting user access or incurring significant downtime.

-## About the Oracle Database 19c New Features Workshop

-This workshop lets you try out new features in Oracle Database 19c.
-If needed, a lab starts with instructions on how to prepare your environment, and ends with instructions on how to restore your environment back to its original state.